tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Vendor

 1. Run `Raziel.Vendor\dotnet restore`.
-1. Open a cli in the Raziel.Vendor project folder and run `dotnet ef migrations database update` to push the structure to the database.
+1. Open a shell in the Raziel.Vendor project folder and run `dotnet ef migrations database update` to push the structure to the database.
 Ensure you have your connection settings set in appsettings before executing.
 1. Publish the project to your endpoint.

 #### ORKs